Business Practices in Latin America

 This program is for MAcc students who have a serious interest in learning about business culture and competitive dynamics in Costa Rica and Latin America.
 Admission will be selective.
 Minimum GPA is 3.0, though exceptions will be considered after submission of a petition.

-Alee Phillips, Director of the Master of Accounting program, will lead the program again this year.
+Alee Phillips, Director of the Master of Accounting program and Kelvie Crabb, Associate Director of the Master of Accounting program, will lead the program again this year.

 Business School Scholarships